 ||Unsatisfactory: lack of engaged Participation

 Talk to your professor

 Not sure how to improve your unsatisfactory early alert?
 Communicating with your instructor can help.
 Here’s some tips about asking your instructor how to turn your unsatisfactory early alert into a successful final grade:

 - Ask to set up a meeting.
 Doing so shows you’re invested in turning your unsatisfactory academic alert around and also gives the instructor time to look up how you’ve been doing in the course.

 - Show up on time and prepared.
-Have a list of all the grades you’ve gotten in the course so far and try and estimate the letter grade you think you have.
+Have a list of all the grades you’ve received in the course so far and try and estimate the letter grade you think you have.
 Ask your instructor about your average in the course in a way that shows you have tried to calculate it yourself, but either need confirmation that what you have is correct or help calculating it altogether.